hariwij/promiseq-angular-webrtc-player/example/README.md

 # Angular WebRTC Player - Example App

-This example application demonstrates how to use the `@promiseq/angular-webrtc-player` npm package in a real Angular application.
+This example application demonstrates how to use the `promiseq-angular-webrtc-player` npm package in a real Angular application.

 ## Setup Instructions

 ### 1. Install Dependencies

-First, make sure you have the @promiseq/angular-webrtc-player package built and available:
+First, make sure you have the promiseq-angular-webrtc-player package built and available:

 ```bash
 # Navigate to the package root and build it